slateci/slate-catalog/incubator/osg-hosted-ce/osg-hosted-ce/README.md

 	GridmapOverride: |+
 	  "/DC=foo/DC=bar/OU=Organic Units/OU=Users/CN=YourUserName" osguser

-### Certficate
+### Certificate
-Each time the CE is deployed it requests a new certificate from Lets Encrypt, which has rate limits to prevent DOS attacks.
+Each time the CE is deployed, it requests a new certificate from Let's Encrypt, which has rate limits to prevent denial-of-service attacks.
 This means that if you are redeploying a CE frequently for troubleshooting purposes, you may experience the rate limit.

 It is possible to save the certificate (hostkey.pem and hostcert.pem) and store these as a SLATE secret for re-use.
 This circumvents the rate limit.